This article describes how to use CodeTwo Exchange Migration to migrate all your data in two stages. Use the links below to learn more about:

 - You now need to match the source mailboxes with their counterparts on the target server.
 Click Match mailboxes to open the Match Mailboxes window.
-Select all mailboxes by pressing Ctrl+A (or use Ctrl or Shift to select, respectively, one mailbox at a time or multiple rows) and click Automatch if you want the program to do the matching for you (on the basis of Active Directory attributes).
+If you want the program to do the matching for you (on the basis of Active Directory attributes), click Automatch > Automatch all mailboxes or use Ctrl or Shift to select, respectively, one mailbox at a time or multiple rows and click Automatch > Automatch selected mailboxes.
 You can also match the mailboxes manually, or change the matching parameters and try the automatching feature one more time.
 If you need to create mailbox-enabled users on your target server first, you can also do that in the program.
 When the matching process is completed, remember to click Save in order to apply your changes.
 The Match mailboxes window can now be closed.

 - The Scheduler step is optional.
 If you want to start the migration manually, and leave it until finished, simply go to the next step.
 If you prefer the program to run the migration only during certain hours or days, click the Enable scheduler checkbox and adjust the settings to your needs.

 - Now, you need to configure the time filter accordingly.

 - If you want to migrate most of the data in the first stage of the migration, choose the Migrate only items older than option, and select the appropriate date from the date picker (preferably 1-2 months before today’s date).
 Keep in mind that the items from that exact date will NOT be migrated.